-By Richard Weitz (the 18/09/2013 issue of the CACI Analyst)
+By Dmitry Shlapentokh (the 08/01/2014 issue of the CACI Analyst)

-By Rafis Abazov and Arystanbek Mukhamediuly (the 04/09/2013 issue of the CACI Analyst)
+By Richard Weitz (the 11/12/2013 issue of the CACI Analyst)

-By Jacob Zenn (the 04/09/2013 issue of the CACI Analyst)
+By Georgiy Voloshin (the 11/12/2013 issue of the CACI Analyst)

 The Central Asia-Caucasus Analyst is a biweekly publication of the Central Asia-Caucasus Institute & Silk Road Studies Program, a Joint Transatlantic Research and Policy Center affiliated with the American Foreign Policy Council, Washington DC., and the Institute for Security and Development Policy, Stockholm.
 For 15 years, the Analyst has brought cutting edge analysis of the region geared toward a practitioner audience.